 Our Division has seen tremendous increase in the number of children with stone disease.
 In 2000, about four office visits per week focused on stones.
 In 2010, this number more than doubled to reach 10 visits per week.
 Until recently, these patients were primarily treated in adult healthcare institutions, which has been associated with increased morbidity.
 Studies have shown that specialty care for stones improves patient outcomes including less time in the hospital, less recurrence and faster return to school and childhood activities.

-A multidisciplinary team to evaluate, treat and help prevent stone disease – Our team is led by Thomas Kolon, MD and Kerry Ashcroft, CPNP.
-We partner with the nephrology team, Madhura Pradhan, MD and Lawrence Copelovitch, MD, to help ensure that your child’s medical and nutritional needs are being met.
+A multidisciplinary team to evaluate, treat and help prevent stone disease – Our team is led by Arun Srinivasan, MD, MRCS; Greg Tasian, MD, MSc, MSCE; Kerry Ashcroft, CPNP and Stephen Schneider, PA-C. We partner with Lawrence Copelovitch, MD, from Nephrology, to help ensure that your child’s medical and nutritional needs are being met.
 In some instances we also work with our colleague in metabolism, Paige Kaplan, MD, to treat the underlying metabolic disorder that may predispose your child to stone disease.
 This multidisciplinary collaboration also includes radiologist and anesthesiologists.
 It is through these successful partnerships that we have reduced the burden of stone disease and improved quality of life for our patients and families.

 Improved patient outcomes – It is vital that patients are assessed appropriately and referred to the proper team members for management.
 We work closely with our partners in nephrology and metabolism to ensure patients receive the necessary treatments across the continuum of care.
 We developed a treatment algorithm to ensure that necessary — but not extraneous — tests and referrals are made promptly.
 Most recently, we partnered with our emergency department to create a standardized clinical pathway for the evaluation of children with a suspected urinary tract stone in the acute setting.
 This pathway was designed with input from members of the urology, radiology and emergency department teams.